• Skip to main content

 Still, you don’t show your timekeeper’s back too often, so this is not really a problem, just a minor annoyance.

-In other regards, the case looks great with its curved lugs allowing for a perfect fit for most wrist types and the oversized crown giving you that extra grip when it is time to correct, um, time.
+In other regards, the case looks great with its curved lugs allowing for a perfect fit for most wrist types, and the oversized crown gives you that extra grip when it is time to correct, um, time.
 As usual, I can’t help but praise Chr.
 Ward’s designer for choosing a relatively short crown that allows for a more comfortable fit for those who prefer to wear their watches on loosely set straps or bracelets with the watch hanging lower on their wrists.

-Both the straps and a bracelet look nice with the former sporting an impressive deep blue color with a nice hint of purple in it (it only comes with a model with a blue ‘Midnight Silver’ dial) while the latter features a nice set of satin-finished solid links.
+Both the straps and the bracelet look nice with the former sporting an impressive deep blue color with a nice hint of purple in it (it only comes with a model with a blue ‘Midnight Silver’ dial) while the latter features a nice set of satin-finished solid links.
 However, you should take into account that the alligator-style pattern on this Italian leather is not real.
 Well, for this price range, this is really not a problem.

 Mechanism